Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 왜 — Why Koreans Ask "Why?"
 Differently

 Today you also learned 뭐 — the spoken form of "what".
-The written/formal version is 무엇 (mu-eot), but in real conversation 뭐 is what people say.
+The written/formal version is 무엇 (mu-eot), but in real conversation 뭐 is what people actually say.
 This gap between written and spoken Korean is something you'll notice more and more — and it's one reason listening practice matters so much alongside reading.

 📚 Lesson 7 Homework